opral/monorepo/rfcs/001-foundational-architecture.md

 ## Architecture

-The following describes a foundational architecture that is designed to support the components listed above while sharing as much code and business logic as possible.
+The following describes a foundational architecture that is designed to support the components defined above while sharing as much code and business logic as possible.

 Interestingly, only two questions need to be elaborated, and both go hand-in-hand: